zm00622/git-toolbox/README.md

 5.)
 Push to stage (it will then trigger the push to live functionality)

+# How To Reduce Merge Conflicts

+Every day, before you start coding, you need to catch up with the staging branch.
+One way to do this is by saving the files you have changed in your local repository in a seperate folder.
+Then, force overwrite your local with the remote repository.

+1.) cd into / checkout the development branch

+2.) git branch (to make sure you are on the stage branch)

+2.) git fetch --all

+3.) git reset --hard origin/development_branch

+This will bring your local up to date with any current changes in the repo.
+This set of commands is going to overwrite your local with the remote repo on GitLab.
+Thus, this is why you should make sure the files you have changed are saved in a separate repo or folder before you perform the overwrite.

+To implement changes from the prior day, go to the file where you saved those changes, and compare the differences with the now current repo.

 # Helpful Resources

 **How to Undue Anything with Git**